Gaucho-Racing/Firmware/Lib/Peripherals/CubeCAN/README.md

 Support for STM32CubeMX and CAN.
 See [`CUBEMX.md`](../../../CUBEMX.md) for background.

-## Overview
+## Summary

-Use STM32CubeMX to setup the CAN peripheral, then call `CubeCAN_Entrance` on it after HAL initializes the peripheral.
+Use STM32CubeMX to setup the CAN peripheral, then call `CubeCAN_Entrance()` on it after HAL initializes the peripheral.

 Save the handle that function returns and use that to send messages.
-Recieve messages on your function callback.
+Receive messages on your function callback.

 > [!IMPORTANT]
-> We recommend that your recieved message callback function is a switch-case off of the message ID that does nothing more than writing to memory.
+> We recommend that your received message callback function is a switch-case off of the message ID that does nothing more than writing to memory.
 >
-> Your `CubeCAN_RxCallback` function must run quickly, it is inside of a low level ISR.
+> Your `CubeCAN_RxCallback()` function must run quickly, it is inside of a low level ISR.
+> Read the library code yourself if you wish to call a CubeCAN function from within an ISR, but you really should not.

 ## Setup